Voeb/Site-Template/README.md

 # WebDonut Site Template
 This is a site template I made in two days, I hope you like it.
-The site doesn't yet work on phone.
+The site isn't yet supported on mobile, but im working on that.

 ## Getting Started
 Installation